asyncvlsi/actflow/README.md

 If you use this flow for a publication, we would appreciate a citation to the following overview paper that summarizes the flow:

-   * S. Ataei, Wenmian Hua, Yihang Yang, Rajit Manohar, Yi-Shan Lu, Jiayuan He, Sepideh Maleki, Keshav Pingali, "An Open-Source EDA Flow for Asynchronous Logic," in IEEE Design & Test, vol. 38, no. 2, pp. 27-37, April 2021, doi: 10.1109/MDAT.2021.3051334.
+   * Samira Ataei, Wenmian Hua, Yihang Yang, Rajit Manohar, Yi-Shan Lu, Jiayuan He, Sepideh Maleki, Keshav Pingali, "An Open-Source EDA Flow for Asynchronous Logic," in IEEE Design & Test, vol. 38, no. 2, pp. 27-37, April 2021, doi: 10.1109/MDAT.2021.3051334.